mongodb/docs/source/includes/tutorials/feedback.rst

 .. note::

-   Send your tutorial feedback or ideas for future {+mkc+} tutorials through this `feedback form <https://tinyurl.com/mongokafkatutorialfeedback>`__.
+   Send your tutorial feedback or ideas for future {+connector+} tutorials through this `feedback form <https://tinyurl.com/mongokafkatutorialfeedback>`__.